ben-allen/locale-extensions/README.md

 Sec-CH-Locale-Extensions-NumberingSystem: "native"
 ```

 4. The server can then tailor the response accordingly.
-For example, if the current locale is 'hi-IN', the server could provide content with numbers represented using Devanagari numerals.
+For example, if the current locale is `hi-IN`, the server could provide content with numbers represented using Devanagari numerals.

 Note that servers **must** ignore hints that they do not support.
 </div>